ismailfaruqi/tech-choices/README.md

 ### 7. Firewall: No one

 Firewalls like Cisco are great, but sometimes they comes with nasty bug like losing your ARP table after 213 days.
+Not Fortinet as well, because the VPN needs propetiary protocol and client, and it disconnect with OS X quickly.

 ### 8. Routers: No idea